 Three stages of layered paintings

-I tend to use three stages in my layered paintings from loose base layers, more structured middle layers and final details.
+I tend to use three stages in my layered paintings from loose base layers, more structured middle layers and final adjustments.

-In an ideal world I’d move through these easily and effortlessly.
+In an ideal world I’d move through these stages easily and effortlessly.
 Of course that rarely happens and I often skip backwards and forwards through these steps.
-Many times I’ve hopped into adding details too quickly, only to go back to the playful stage when it gets too tight.
+Many times I’ve hopped into adding small details too quickly, only to go back to the experimental stage when it gets too tight.

-Play cannot be underestimated when creating paintings in layers, it adds energy and interesting effects to a finished painting.
-I find it too easy to get controlling and detailed very early in a painting so keeping things loose, lively and unintentional is really important for me.
-A painting with lots of play in the early stages has so much more life.
+Play cannot be underestimated when creating paintings in layers, it adds energy and something unexpected to a finished painting.
+I find it too easy to get controlling and detailed very early in a painting, so keeping things loose, lively and unintentional is really important for me.
+A painting with lots of play in the early stages has much more life.

 Acrylic paint on canvas.
 The messy middle, painting layers with acrylic